Dre Campbell Farm

 Takeaway

-The above are our insecticidal soap spray recipes, which can help you combat common garden pests without using harsh chemicals.
+These insecticidal soap spray recipes can help you combat common garden pests without using harsh chemicals.

-The best part is that you can feel confident knowing what’s in the spray and that it’s safe for the environment, kids, and pets.
+The best part is that you can feel confident knowing what is in the spray and that it is generally safer for the environment, kids, and pets than many synthetic pesticides when used properly.
 So grab your spray bottle and get mixing; your garden will thank you.

 Add comment